-- The condition of this feature was assessed as unfavourable, declining A162 Tringa totanus; Common redshank (Non-breeding) - The condition of this feature was assessed as unfavourable, declining A195 Sterna albifrons; Little tern (Breeding) - Not recorded
+• The condition of this feature was assessed as unfavourable, declining

+A162 Tringa totanus; Common redshank (Non-breeding)

+• The condition of this feature was assessed as unfavourable, declining

+A195 Sterna albifrons; Little tern (Breeding)

-Key current and predicted issues affecting the condition of the SAC features and/or the conservation objectives:
+Key current and predicted issues affecting the condition of the SPA features and/or the conservation objectives57:

 - Coastal squeeze: Despite the presence of coastal defences along much of the coastline, sea level rise is occurring.
 It is likely that the supporting habitats of the SPA birds will be lost/degraded through processes such as: coastal squeeze; sedimentation rates' inability to keep pace with sea level rise; and reduced exposure (the extent and duration) of mudflats and sandflats. - 2.
 Human disturbance: Breeding and overwintering waterbirds are susceptible to human disturbance from a range of land- and water-based activities, including: boating and watersports; walking; bait-digging; fishing, and wildfowling.
 Some activities such as powerboating, may produce physical disturbance to habitats. - 3.
 Changes in species distribution: There is a decline in population size for some of the bird species on some of the SPAs.
 A greater understanding of the relative importance of site-based and wider influences is required in order to identify the potential for further actions that might halt declines, restore populations or identify scenarios where it is thought unlikely that site-based measures will reverse population declines. - 4.
 Fisheries: The extent and impacts of fisheries on private grounds.
 There are particular concerns regarding the dredging of shellfish within the SPAs which are a food source for the protected birds. - 5.
-Invasive Species: Freshwater non-native invasive species such as pennywort, crassula, parrots feather etc. can engulf ditches, leading to loss of habitat for diving
+Invasive Species: Freshwater non-native invasive species such as pennywort, crassula, parrots feather etc. can engulf ditches, leading to loss of habitat for diving ducks.
+Although there are some mechanisms in place to ensure ditch management, more baseline information is needed, particularly on those species for which ditch management is not the solution.